S42yt/ThighPads/README.md

 # Make executable
 chmod +x thighpads

-# Move to a directory in your PATH
+# Start it to install
-sudo mv thighpads /usr/local/bin/
+path/to/executable

+# Or use install
+path/to/executable --install
 ```

 #### Method 2: Building from Source